siberianfox/tinygwiki/TinyG-Homing-planned-for-version-0.95.md

 	Ymax | Y limit switch | at the back of the machine Zmin | Z limit switch | at the bottom of the Z axis travel

-This is necessary to proper function if one of the switches is closed during startup.
 The A inputs (if otherwise unused) can also be used as a machine kill.

 ### Switch Configuration
+It is mandatory that the switch configuration settings match the physical switch configuration otherwise homing simply won't work.
+In the case of NC switches the entire machine may be rendered inoperative if these settings are not in alignment.

 The following settings are used for switch configuration.

 * **$ST** Switch Type - sets the type of switch used by the entire machine - 0=NO, 1=NC.